In Syria, Obama must win trust to beat Islamic State

 Bayoush did not say which state had supplied them, though earlier this year similar weapons were provided by Saudi Arabia.

-In anticipation of wider U.S. support, some FSA-affiliated rebel groups have started reorganising themselves into what they say are bigger fighting forces with unified command structures.
+In anticipation of wider U.S. support, some FSA-affiliated rebel groups have started reorganizing themselves into what they say are bigger fighting forces with unified command structures.

 In the northwestern province of Idlib, five factions announced the formation of a new, bigger formation on Sunday.